docmoa/docs/docs/README.md

 import { usePages as privateplatform } from '@temp/privateplatform'  // pages.js is default filename
 import { usePages as publiccloud } from '@temp/publiccloud'  // pages.js is default filename
 import { usePages as hashicorp } from '@temp/hashicorp'  // pages.js is default filename
+import { usePages as kubernetes } from '@temp/kubernetes'  // pages.js is default filename
 import { usePages as software } from '@temp/software'  // pages.js is default filename
 import { usePages as etc } from '@temp/etcpage'  // pages.js is default filename